 The Orange personality type is not one to hide in the rafters.
-No, way!
+No way!
 They stand out!
-They tend to be quite active, very vocal and can bring the fun to just about any and every situation they engage in.
-Rather than think, plan, ponder and question…they just do it!
+They tend to be quite active and very vocal and can bring the FUN to just about any and every situation they engage in.
+Rather than think, plan, ponder, and question…they just do it!
 The Orange personality is one of flair, participation, and BOLDNESS!
 Think of the electric BRIGHT FIRE the sun brings.
-Leadership comes naturally to them as does making everything look and feel good.
+Leadership comes naturally to them, as does making everything look and feel good.
 Want to read more about True Colors?
 Visit https://er.educause.edu/articles/2014/2/understanding-the-learning-personalities-of-successful-online-students

 REMEMBER Myers-Briggs and True Colors – a tool and nothing but!

 Personality research -in its best context- is just a resource to expose and reveal your innate preferences and tendencies.
 Don’t let it box you in or make you feel like you have to “be” a certain way.
-Just view it as a way to think about your natural inclinations and the ways you prefer to do things.
+Just consider it a way to think about your natural inclinations and how you prefer to do things.
 That’s it.

-Full disclosure: I’m a STRONG Orange, so I love talking about this temperament!
-You’ll hear my excitement sas you read.
-So, let’s have at it!
+Full disclosure: I’m a STRONG Orange personality, so I love discussing this temperament!
+You’ll hear my excitement as you read.
+Buckle up!

-More about the Orange Temperament or the ESTP, ESFP, ISTP, ISFP
+More about the Orange Temperament or the MBTI ESTP, ESFP, ISTP, ISFP

-Similar to the Green temperament, the Orange personality would rather remedy a problem situation and get on with life and all its wonder.
+Like the Green temperament, the Orange personality would rather remedy a problem and get on with life and all its wonder.
 Sure, they’ll get around to analyzing things at some point, but first, they make the tough decisions (quickly) to solve the problems at hand.
 This is why leadership roles fit them perfectly.

 Here’s a little bit more about the Orange Personality: